Table of Contents

 Most automatic speech recognition (ASR) technologies have an accuracy rate of 80%.

 Knowing how a captioning vendor measures their accuracy rate is important.
-For example, with some captioning vendors, punctuation errors are subjective; even though an em dash, period, or comma could make all the difference to the meaning of a sentence.
+For example, with some closed captioning vendors, punctuation errors are subjective; even though an em dash, period, or comma could make all the difference to the meaning of a sentence.

 Automatic Speech Recognition (ASR)